daizutabi/mkapi/docs/usage/inherit.md

 Taking a look at this example, you may notice that:

 * In the `Base`, description for `type` is omitted.
-* In the `Item`, parameters inherited from superclass are not written.
+* In the `Item`, parameters inherited from the superclass are not written.
 * In the `Item.set_name()`, Parameters section itself doesn't exist.

 ## Inheritance from Superclasses

-Since the docstring of superclass `Base` describes the `name`, the `Item` class can inherit its description with `inherit` filter.
+Since the docstring of the superclass `Base` describes the `name`, the `Item` class can inherit its description with `inherit` filter.

 ~~~markdown
 ![mkapi](inherit.Item|inherit)